grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 The approach shown above places the policy for notifying observers inside the sensor.
 Many times this could be sufficient.
 Still, the sensor is coupled to the answers to at least the following questions:

-* in what order do we notify the observers?
+* In what order do we notify the observers?
 In the example above, we notify them in order of registration.
-* how do we handle errors (e.g. one of the observers throws an exception) - do we stop notifying further observers, or log an error and continue, or maybe do something else?
-In the example above, we stop on first observer that throws an exception and rethrow the exception.
+* How do we handle errors (e.g. one of the observers throws an exception) - do we stop notifying further observers, or log an error and continue, or maybe do something else?
+In the example above, we stop on the first observer that throws an exception and rethrow the exception.
 Maybe it's not the best approach for our case?
-* is our notification model synchronous or asynchronous?
+* Is our notification model synchronous or asynchronous?
 In the example above, we are using a synchronous `for` loop.

 We can gain a bit more flexibility by extracting the notification logic into a separate observer that would receive a notification and pass it to other observers.
 We can call it "a broadcasting observer".
-The implementation of such observer could look like this:
+The implementation of such an observer could look like this:

 ```csharp
 public class BroadcastingObserver